-The Academic Dean/Director of Education (or designee) must provide the written notice of FA Warning status to all students with a previous SAP status: SAP Advising or SAP Met.
+The Academic Dean/Director of Education (or designee) must provide the written notice of FA Warning status to all students not meeting SAP and with a previous SAP Met status.
 The following timelines apply to all students receiving an FA Warning:

-- For linear programs with an Add/Drop period: - Students must receive the notification by the first day of the term; and - Must be advised within fourteen (14) calendar days after the term start.
+- For programs with an Add/Drop period: - o Students must receive the notification by the first day of the term; and - Must be advised within fourteen (14) calendar days after the term start.

-NOTE: For terms without a break week, students must receive the notification within seven (7) calendar days after the term start and be advised within twenty-one (21) calendar days after the term start.
+Note: For terms without a break week, students must receive the notification within seven (7) calendar days after the term start and be advised within twenty-one (21) calendar days after the term start.

-- For modular programs: - o Students must receive the notification by the third (3) calendar day of the next module; and - o Must be advised within ten (10) calendar days after the module start.
+- For modular programs: - o Students must receive the notification by the third (3rd) calendar day of the next module; and - Must be advised within ten (10) calendar days after the module start.

-Financial Aid Probation
+Academic and Financial Aid Probation